Sauerkraut

 How long does it take?

 It could take days or weeks – depends on you, your personal preference, and the temperature of the room you’re storing it in.
 The cooler the room, the longer the time.
-I suggest tasting it anytime after 4 or 5 days.
+I suggest tasting it anytime after the first week.
+I expect my sauerkraut to be ready in about a month, but testing it weekly will let you know.
 When you like it, simply put it into the fridge.
 It will continue to ferment in the fridge too, but at a much slower rate.

 In a glass jar, you may see bubbles, foam, or white scum on the surface of the sauerkraut.
 You won’t see them in a crock, but they’ll be there.
 All signs of normal, healthy fermentation.
 The white scum on top can be skimmed off as you see it, in both glass jar or crock.
 It’s possible that the brine might bubble over during the fermentation process, so best not to pack your containers too full, and have them sitting on a cloth to absorb excess moisture, or a plate to catch it.
 You should be checking the progress every couple of days anyway.
 This helps you trouble shoot.
 If you see white scum, remove it.
 Taste it frequently with a clean fork to test for doneness.
 NEVER RETURN THE FORK TO THE SAUERKRAUT ONCE YOU’VE PUT IT IN YOUR MOUTH.
 GET A CLEAN ONE.
 Ensure the cabbage continues to be covered by the brine.